shima3/hat/FORMAL.md

 - ($M\ .\ N$) is a **continuation application** if $M$ and $N$ are hat terms.
 - (^($x$) $M$) is a **function abstraction** if $x$ is a variable name and $M$ is a hat term.
 - (^ $x\ M$) is a **continuation abstraction** if $x$ is a variable name and $M$ is a hat term.

+continuation application and continuation abstraction are

+Lisp-family programming language.
+S-expression

 ## Bound variables and free variables